Website icon Xpert.Digital

 Israel

-Israeli teams shine at international events such as the First Lego League, in which solutions are developed for real problems such as climate change or agriculture.
-These competitions not only promote technical skills, but also creativity and critical thinking.
+Israeli teams excel at international events like the FIRST LEGO League, where solutions are developed for real-world problems such as climate change and agriculture.
+These competitions foster not only technical skills but also creativity and critical thinking.

 USA

-In the United States, competitions such as the Vex Robotics World Championship in Dallas Global are scaled events that combine thousands of teams in a huge congress center every year.
-The focus is on spectacular challenges and media presence that motivate students and give them the opportunity to present their skills to a wide audience.
+In the USA, competitions like the VEX Robotics World Championship in Dallas are globally scaled events that bring together thousands of teams annually in a huge convention center.
+The focus is on spectacular challenges and media coverage, which motivate students and give them the opportunity to showcase their skills to a wide audience.

-The promotion of robotics does not end with school education, but continues in university and vocational training.
+The promotion of robotics does not end with school education, but continues in higher education and vocational training.

 Suitable for: